 The benefits of talk go way beyond literacy though.
 Key research projects such as The Snowling Review in 2011 have highlighted the acquisition of language as a crucial element in learning and as a key predictor of later educational achievement.
 These reports have also pointed to the importance of the adult role in modelling the use of carefully chosen words and phrases in supporting language development.

-A Report for the Education Endowment Foundation on Early Language Development in
+A Report for the Education Endowment Foundation on Early Language Development in October 2017 found that:

 “… there is evidence that the rate at which children develop language is sensitive to the amount of input they receive from the adults around them.
 The quality of input that children receive is likely to be more important than the quantity. “